AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-ocs.md

 ## Integration with external tools and applications

 OCS allows you to integrate data with many different partner applications, data pipelines and workflows, collaboration tools, business intelligence (BI) and data exploration tools, and custom applications.
-A few examples include:
+A few examples include these tools:

 - Power BI
 - Grafana

 You can integrate and view OCS data in the following ways:

-- Building applications with OCS client libraries to read and write data to OCS
+- Build applications with OCS client libraries to read and write data to OCS
-- Using the OCS REST API to read and write data to OCS
+- Use the OCS REST API to read and write data to OCS
-- Retrieving tabular data with OCS data views
+- Retrieve tabular data with OCS data views

 OCS also offers opportunities for many new types of data consumers.
 For example, you could integrate OCS with applications that perform machine learning or AI functions.